enmanuelduran/enmascript/content/articles/2021-03-20-better-ways-of-tracking-data-in-your-web-application-that-you-may-not-know-of.md

 Now, you might be thinking: **this is great, but what about Firefox and browsers that do not support the attribute by default?**

-**Glad you asked**, you can fallback to use a Beacon request or use a good old server redirect (both already explained above), in google's case they decided to handle this by using the redirect approach, so if you search in Firefox you will see that they are not using the `ping` attribute anymore, instead, they change the anchor's `href` attribute to be their redirect URL which finally leads to the destination URL.
+**Glad you asked**, you can fallback to use a Beacon request or use a good old server redirect (both already explained above), in Google's case, they decided to handle this by using the redirect approach, so if you search in Firefox you will see that they are not using the `ping` attribute anymore, instead, they change the anchor's `href` attribute to be their redirect URL which finally leads to the destination URL.

 ![](/images/2021-03-19-enmascript-google-ping-firefox.png)

-The goal of this article is to open your mind to other possibilities to improve the consistency of your application specially on how to efficiently track data while giving users the best experience possible, remember to <mark>always take into consideration your users privacy and do not take this lightly</mark>, make sure to only track what is necessary and keep data anonimized.
+The goal of this article is to open your mind to other possibilities to improve the consistency of your application, specially on how to efficiently track data while giving users the best experience possible.
+Remember to <mark>always take into consideration your user's privacy and do not take this lightly</mark>, make sure to only track what is necessary and keep data anonymized.

 Hope you enjoyed it!